Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Payroll Service Providers (PSPs)

 A payroll service provider is a third-party service with the objective of meeting a business' Internal Revenue Service and state tax filing and deposit obligations.
-Basic services include collection of employee information from the employer and being responsible for printing checks and making direct deposits on the business' behalf.
+Basic services include collection of employee information from the employer and being responsible for printing checks and making direct deposits on the business's behalf.

 Reporting Agents (RAs)